Short Films for You! Productions Spectrum Special [SDCC 2022]

 REASON FOR BOOTLEG STATUS: It fell through the cracks.

-CHANCES OF SEEING A COMMERCIAL DVD RELEASE: Maybe in an anthology collection of Soviet-era cartoons.
+CHANCES OF SEEING A COMMERCIAL DVD RELEASE: Maybe as part of an anthology of comedy shorts.

 Continue reading